 One of the absolute highlights of the first unconference was eating together and socialising as a group.
-Whilst we can’t promise an Alpine backdrop wherever you are attending from, we will arrange a virtual social event on the Monday night (UTC) you will be able to join one of our three virtual social events linked to our arts in physiotherapy education stream.
+Whilst we can’t promise an Alpine backdrop wherever you are attending from, on the Monday night (UTC) you will be able to join one of our three virtual social events linked to our arts in physiotherapy education stream.